Sentience-Framework/database/README.md

 - SQL Server (PDO)

 ### Partially supported database dialects
+- CUBRID (PDO)
+- DB2 (PDO)
+- Firebird (PDO)
+- Informix (PDO)
 - Oracle OCI (PDO)

 The goal of this database abstraction was to provide an interface that is universally supported across all the implemented database (with currently the only exception being table constraint altering in SQLite).
-This is achieved by adhering to the SQL standard as much as possible, with a few exception outside the standard such as RETURNING and REGEXP_LIKE.
+This is achieved by adhering to the SQL standard as much as possible, with a few exception outside the standard such as RETURNING and regexp_like.
 For databases that don't natively implement ON CONFLICT or RETURNING clauses, Sentience offers alternatives that emulate the feature.

 ## Sentience database features include: